 If you receive goods that are damaged, defective, or not as described — or you didn’t receive the promised goods or services at all — you can request a “chargeback” from your card issuer.
 (Here’s a list of chargeback reason codes, organized by issuer.)

 As with billing errors, you should always dispute the charge with the merchant first when you have an issue with the quality of goods or services you received.
 Many merchants want to do the right thing for their customers, and will work with you to find a resolution.
 Merchants generally want to avoid chargebacks.
 They’ll often have to pay higher fees to accept credit cards or face other penalties if they get too many.

 If the merchant refuses to cooperate, it’s within your legal rights to request a chargeback from your credit card issuer, as long as the following requirements are met:

 To be on the safe side, you should request chargebacks within 60 days of the disputed purchase.
-Contact your credit card issuer via secure message or email to begin the process.
+Contact your credit card issuer via phone or secure message to begin the process.